MoigeMatino/data-structures-algorithms-python/graphs/closest_carrot/README.md

 # closest carrot

-Write a function, closest_carrot, that takes in a grid, a starting row, and a starting column.
+Write a function, `closest_carrot`, that takes in a grid, a starting row, and a starting column.
 In the grid, 'X's are walls, 'O's are open spaces, and 'C's are carrots.
 The function should return a number representing the length of the shortest path from the starting position to a carrot.
 You may move up, down, left, or right, but cannot pass through walls (X).
 If there is no possible path to a carrot, then return -1.

 ## test_00: